AutoMQ/automq/README.md

 </table>

-> Tips: Apache Kafka Compatibility's definition is comming from this [blog](https://www.kai-waehner.de/blog/2021/05/09/kafka-api-de-facto-standard-event-streaming-like-amazon-s3-object-storage/).
+> Tips: Apache Kafka Compatibility's definition is coming from this [blog](https://www.kai-waehner.de/blog/2021/05/09/kafka-api-de-facto-standard-event-streaming-like-amazon-s3-object-storage/).

 > [1] EBS Durability: On Azure, GCP, and Alibaba Cloud, Regional EBS replicas span multiple AZs.
 On AWS, ensure durability by double writing to EBS and S3 Express One Zone in different AZs.

 ## 🔶Why AutoMQ

 - **Cloud Native**: Built on cloud service.
-Every system design decision take cloud service's feature and billing items into consideration to offer best low-latency, scalable, reliable and cost-effective Kafka service on cloud.
+Every system design decision takes the cloud service's feature and billing items into consideration to offer the best low-latency, scalable, reliable, and cost-effective Kafka service on the cloud.
 - **High Reliability**: Leverage the features of cloud service to offer RPO of 0 and RTO in seconds.
-  - AWS: Use S3 express one zone and S3 to offer AZ level disaster recovery.
+  - AWS: Use S3 express one zone and S3 to offer AZ-level disaster recovery.
-  - GCP: Use regional SSD and cloud storage to offer AZ level disaster recovery.
+  - GCP: Use regional SSD and cloud storage to offer AZ-level disaster recovery.
-  - Azure: Use zone-redundant storage and blob storage to offer AZ level disaster recovery.
+  - Azure: Use zone-redundant storage and blob storage to offer AZ-level disaster recovery.
 - **Serverless**:
-    - Auto Scaling: Watch key metrics of cluster and scale in/out automatically to match you workload and achieve pay-as-you-go.
+    - Auto Scaling: Watch key metrics of cluster and scale in/out automatically to match your workload and achieve pay-as-you-go.
-    - Scaling in seconds: Computing layer (broker) is stateless and could scale in/out in seconds, which make AutoMQ true serverless.
+    - Scaling in seconds: The computing layer (broker) is stateless and can scale in/out in seconds, which makes AutoMQ truly serverless.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Eo4Bweg4eiPegykLpAycED1yn7g)
-    - Infinite scalable: Use cloud's object storage as the main storage, never worry about storage capacity.
+    - Infinite scalable: Use the cloud's object storage as the main storage, never worry about storage capacity.
 - **Manage-less**: Built-in auto-balancer component balance partition and network traffic across brokers automatically.
 Never worry about partition re-balance.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/GSN2wZjeWiR70YkZiRsc6Hqsneh)
-- **Cost effective**: Use object storage as the main storage, take billing items into consideration when design system, fully utilize the cloud service, all of them contribute to AutoMQ and make it 10x cheaper than Apache Kafka.
+- **Cost effective**: Leveraging object storage as the primary storage solution, incorporating billing considerations into the system design, and maximizing the use of cloud services collectively enable AutoMQ to be 10x more cost-effective than Apache Kafka.
 Refer to [this report](https://docs.automq.com/docs/automq-s3kafka/EJBvwM3dNic6uYkZAWwc7nmrnae) to see how we cut Apache Kafka billing by 90% on the cloud.
 - **High performance**:
-    - Low latency: Use cloud block storage like AWS EBS as the durable cache layer to accelerate write.
+    - Low latency: Use cloud block storage like AWS EBS as the WAL(Write Ahead Log) to accelerate writing.
-    - High throughput: Use pre-fetching, batch processing and parallel to achieve high throughput.
+    - High throughput: Use pre-fetching, batch processing, and parallel to achieve high throughput.
   > Refer to the [AutoMQ Performance White Paper](https://docs.automq.com/docs/automq-s3kafka/CYxlwqDBHitThCkxSl2cePxrnBc) to see how we achieve this.
 - **A superior alternative to Apache Kafka**: 100% compatible with Apache Kafka greater than 0.9.x and not lose any good features of it, but cheaper and better.